SourceCode-AI/aura/docs/source/configuration.rst

 * fmt - same meaning as for aura scan
 * location - same meaning as for aura scan
 * detections - enable/disable outputting detections diff
-* output_same_renames - enable/disable hiding of a files that are same but only renamed
+* output_same_renames - enable/disable the hiding of files that are same but only renamed
 * patch - enable/disable output of a text diff patch